-&lt;sup>8When I talk about 'care', I refer both to moral support and material cooperation (physical or economic caretaking) and to emotional caretaking, also intended as a 'caring attitude' toward another non-fungible individual (Brake 2012).
+8When I talk about 'care', I refer both to moral support and material cooperation (physical or economic caretaking) and to emotional caretaking, also intended as a 'caring attitude' toward another non-fungible individual (Brake 2012).

-&lt;sup>9 However, especially from a feminist perspective, it is controversial to argue that states should subsidize and promote family as a social institution providing care (Tronto 1993).
-Conversely, one might claim that it is the state itself that ought to perform duties of (public) care and welfare toward citizens,
+9 However, especially from a feminist perspective, it is controversial to argue that states should subsidize and promote family as a social institution providing care (Tronto 1993).
+Conversely, one might claim that it is the state itself that ought to perform duties of (public) care and welfare toward citizens, thus moving caregiving from the private realm of family to the public sphere.
+As a matter of fact, leaving all burdens of material and psychological support to some family members, mostly women, make them particularly vulnerable.
+I am very sympathetic with this view, but I suggest that we should acknowledge that, as long as care will be performed within families, there will be a public interest in recognizing families as the main private places where duties of care are performed.

-I shall not analyse more closely those public interests in the legal recognition of family as a particular relationship of care.
-What I aim to show here is that there may be reasons why a liberal state can legitimately, or even should recognize family at all based on public interests and not on comprehensive doctrines of the good.
-To summarize: the definition of family as a multipurpose association is a useful heuristic to help identify the concept of family based on its functions.
-Among those functions.
-I suggest that care entails a public interest in the recognition of family.
 In principle, a state is not required to recognize and regulate any family at all, provided that it refrains from interferences with the freedom of family life.
 However, for the reasons I mentioned, I believe that a positive intervention in disciplining family is legitimate and sometimes desirable when it comes to the protection of care.
 In other words, from my account, a state is not only legitimated, but it should protect families because of their common function of care.
 I agree with Struening writing that "as a society, what we really want families to do is to encourage individuals to care for each other.
 Therefore, the state has an interest in encouraging all relationships that involve economic cooperation, care, and mutual support" (1999, 490).
 Consequently, the state's intervention in the matter of family which is grounded on public interests linked to care is legitimate.
 And even if one might contest my argument in favour of the legitimacy of public intervention through family law based on care, or even arguments based on justice or the interest of the children, we should acknowledge that, whether legitimately or not, liberal democratic states do recognize family.
 Therefore, it is still compelling to assess which families should they recognize in order for their actions to be legitimate.